Weekly Camps from June 21st through August 13th 2021

 - You will not send your child to camp if they or anyone in their household is experiencing symptoms* or has come into contact with a person who has been diagnosed with COVID-19 in the past 2 weeks.

-- You will notify camp staff of any change in symptomatic status of anyone in the household.
+- You will notify camp staff of any change in symptomatic status of anyone in your household.

 - You will send campers with a packed lunch and water bottle each day.

-- You will not enter the building when picking up or dropping off your child, but will text the staff and wait in your car for your child to come out.
+- You will not enter the building when picking up or dropping off your child, but will text the staff and wait for them to come out.

 Expectations Of Young People